ReflectsLight/tilawah/README.md

-## About
+__About__

-quran-audio is a utility for downloading recitations of the holy book, The Quran, from [everyayah.com](https://everyayah.com).
-The content is provided as a set of MP3 files (one per ayah), and recitations from multiple authors are available to choose from.
+quran-audio is a user-friendly utility that lets you download recitations of The Quran from [everyayah.com](https://everyayah.com).

-## Usage
+With numerous reciters and separate MP3 files for each ayah, you can easily download and listen to your favorite recitations.

+__Usage__

 ```
 Usage: quran-audio pull [OPTIONS]